jihyeonseong/ESG-AI-investment-by-streamlit/README.md

 ***We can Create and Manage Data parallely with PySpark and this is really fast!***

 ### Why we need data crawlling and important rule to follow!
-1. You must have to include December to January when crawling data!
+1. You must have to include December or January when crawling data!
    - This is important point, because year end and start is the evaluation period of company.
    - So you can get superior quality and quantity of article.